danish7x7/MEF---Model-Eval-Platform/Readme.md

-MEP - Model Evaluation Platform: A Comprehensive Framework for Language Model Evaluation and Benchmarking
+MEF - Model Evaluation Framework: A Comprehensive Framework for Language Model Evaluation and Benchmarking